GoogleCloudPlatform/cloud-opensource-python/best_practices/README.rst

 Incompatibilities between packages can occur when:

 - A package makes breaking API changes and doesn't follow `Semantic Versioning`_
-- A package is pinning its dependency version which is conflict with other dependencies.
+- A package has a pinned dependency version which conflicts with other dependencies.
 - A package is depending on outdated dependencies.
 - A package is depending on deprecated dependencies.